Crochet Llama Blanket

 Advanced beginner.
 Projects may include involved stitch patterns, color work, and/or shaping.

 46 inches by 65 inches

-- You can choose to follow the pixel graph or the written instructions.
+- You can choose to follow the pixel graph or the written instructions for each crochet cactus.

 - Written instructions are for working from the bottom right corner to the top left.